gitkraken/gitkraken-client-docs/gitkraken-client/themes.md

 ## Custom Themes

 In addition to the default themes, GitKraken Client supports custom user-defined themes.
+Theme files are located in `~\.gitkraken\themes\` - you can open the path to this directory from `Preferences > UI Customization > Theme` or find the Data Location on your operating system [here](/gitkraken-client/how-to-install/).
 Each of the .jsonc-default theme files you see in this folder can act as a template "base" for your new custom theme.

 ### Making Your Own Theme